Code-Institute-Submissions/User_centric_frontend_project/README.md

 The background image in the band section it's by Snapwire from www.pexels.com.
 The background image in listen to our music section it's by and from www.pexels.com.
+Four images in the gallery page, was taking from the band Twitter on https://twitter.com/TheMonkees

 # Media
 All media mostly all media except where mentioned above, is taking from code Institute, for this project purposes.
 The hamburger menu was inspired from https://www.youtube.com/watch?v=HAUB4CRfOr0